How Does LendingTree Get Paid?

 TD Bank Business Loans Review

-SBA-Preferred lender
+• SBA-Preferred lender

-No loan limit for first mortgages through SBA 504 loan program
+• No loan limit for first mortgages through SBA 504 loan program

-Offers a wide array of business products, including term loans, lines of credit, SBA loans, bank accounts, credit cards and more
+• Offers a wide array of business products, including term loans, lines of credit, SBA loans, bank accounts, credit cards and more

-You must apply in person for loans over $250,000
+• You must apply in person for loans over $250,000

-TD offers personal accounts, too, if you’re really looking for a place to keep all of your financial matters in-house.
+TD offers personal accounts, too, if you’re looking for a place to keep all of your financial matters in-house.
 That could help if you’re looking for fast transfers between your business and personal accounts, for example.

 Finally, it’s a standout choice if you’re in the market for an SBA loan, particularly if you’re looking to make a significant investment in a new business location.
 TD Bank is an SBA Preferred lender — which gives it more leeway and speed in dealing with SBA loan underwriting — and uses this status to offer SBA 504 loans to customers on certain real estate properties with no maximum cap on how much you can borrow.

-ProductsLoan amountsRepayment termEstimated rateFees
+ProductLoan amountsRepayment termEstimated rateFees

 Term loan$10,000 to $1,000,00012 to 60 monthsNot disclosedNot disclosed

-SBA 7(a) loansUp to $5,000,000Up to 300 months
+SBA 7(a) loansUp to $5,000,000Up to 25 yearsNot disclosedNot disclosed

-SBA 504 loansNo maximum loan amount for first mortgage; up to $5,500,000 for second mortgagesUp to 240 months
+SBA 504 loansNo maximum loan amount for first mortgage; up to $5,500,000 for second mortgagesUp to 20 yearsNot disclosedNot disclosed

 Secured term loans

-For equipment loans and real estate purchases, that’s typically the thing you’re buying.
-But for less tangible things — like working capital loans, and specifically those under $250,000 — TD Bank will file a blanket lien against your business to secure the loan.
+However, you will need collateral.
+For equipment loans and real estate purchases, that’s typically the product you’re buying.
+But for less tangible transactions — like working capital loans, and specifically those under $250,000 — TD Bank will file a blanket lien against your business to secure the loan.

 Line of credit

 TD Bank also generally requires collateral for its business lines of credit in the form of accounts receivable (similar to accounts receivable financing) or as cash.
-You’ll also need a TD Bank Business Checking account with a $40,000 minimum balance in order to be approved, unlike with its business loans.

 SBA 7(a) loans